 The major axis is 32 m and the minor axis about 25 m.

-All comets go round the Sun in very eccentric ellipses, with the Sun at one focus, not in the middle.
+All comets go round the Sun in very eccentric ellipses, more than 0.9, with the Sun at one focus, not in the middle.
 This means that their distance from the Sun is not constant, when a comet is at perihelion (when it is closest to the Sun) it may be nearer to the Sun than Mercury, but at aphelion (when it is furthest from the Sun) it may be thousands of times further from the Sun than Neptune.
 The nearer it is to the Sun the faster it moves.The Sun is shooting vast numbers of charged particles into space, these form what is called the solar wind.
 The “solid lumpy thing” which forms the main body of the comet is called the nucleus.
 As the comet approaches perihelion the nucleus gets more heat from the Sun and starts to warm up and it begins to give off gases, and these form a glowing coma round it, making the comet visible, initially only with a telescope but sometimes as it gets still nearer the Sun to the naked eye - most do not, there are usually only one or two naked eye comets a year.
 The solar wind will push the glowing gases away from the comet, making its tail, so the tail always points away from the Sun.
 Here is a very definitely naked eye comet!

 Here is a painting by Lieve Verschuier of the Great Comet of 1680 over Rotterdam.
 This comet was so bright it could be seen even during the day, and its tail is among the longest tail ever recorded - several people in the crowd are shown holding up cross staffs, a staff with one or two cross pieces, which can by used by sailors and other travellers and astronomers to make simple navigational and astronomical measurements, but not as accurate as a sighting tube.